applecider327/Atlantic-Cyclones/README.md

-A data preprocessing project involving a tropical storm observational records dataset from the U.S. National Hurricane Center.
+A data cleaning project involving a tropical storm observational records dataset from the U.S. National Hurricane Center.